electisec/blog-site/content/multisig-security.md

 **Worst case:** Multiple modules installed increases the attack surface significantly.
 Each module represents additional code that could contain vulnerabilities, and the interactions between modules can create unexpected security risks.

 **Why it matters:** While modules can provide useful functionality, they introduce additional complexity and potential attack vectors.
 Each module should be carefully audited and its necessity weighed against the security risks it introduces.
-The results of this test require manual examination to properly assess, because the existence of modules is notnecessarily a problem.
+The results of this test require manual examination to properly assess, because the existence of modules is not necessarily a problem.

 ## 8. Transaction Guard Configuration